-19. The parties are under an obligation to identify, protect and respect the wellbeing and dignity of witnesses.
-Parties should, therefore, alert the VWU as early as practicable if they intend to call a vulnerable witness1 or if they identify the need for procedural protective and/or special measures.
-The same applies if the entity calling the witness envisages the need for a witness to be accompanied by a Support Assistant, pursuant to Regulation 91 of the Regulations of the Registry.
+- 19. The parties are under an obligation to identify, protect and respect the wellbeing and dignity of witnesses.
+Parties should, therefore, alert the VWU as early as practicable if they intend to call a vulnerable witness or if they identify the need for procedural protective and/or special measures.
+The same applies if the entity calling the witness envisages the need for a witness to be accompanied by a VWU staff member pursuant to Regulation 91 of the Regulations of the Registry.
 The parties are invited to consult with the VWU on this matter to allow for appropriate preparations for the testimony of the witness.
-The entity calling the witness should make use of the WIF to indicate
+The entity calling the witness should make use of the WIF to indicate that assistance is needed for the preparation of the witness for giving testimony and to share relevant information about the vulnerable witness. - 20.
+Based on the information provided by the entity calling the witness or where the VWU identifies the vulnerability of a witness, appropriate actions to support and/or protect witnesses will be assessed on a case-by-case basis.
+Following the preparatory assessment, the VWU, in consultation with the entity calling the witness, determines appropriate measures to prepare the vulnerable witness for trial. - 21.
+The VWU will also raise with the Trial Chamber, the calling party and the Legal Representative (when applicable), at an early stage, any specific concerns regarding the integrity and well-being of a witness, especially in relation to those who may be traumatised or vulnerable. - 22.
+If applicable at this stage, the entity calling the witness should inform the VWU about protective measures granted by the Chamber pursuant to Rules

-1 For the purposes of this protocol witnesses are considered to be vulnerable if they face an increased risk to suffer psychological harm through the process of testifying, and/or to experience psychosocial or physical difficulties which affect their ability to testify.
+&lt;sup>1 For the purposes of this protocol witnesses are considered to be vulnerable if they face an increased risk to suffer psychological harm through the process of testifying, and/or to experience psychosocial or physical difficulties which affect their ability to testify.
 The vulnerability of a witness can be determined by different factors: factors related to the person: age (children or elderly), personality, disability (including cognitive impairments), mental illness or psychosocial problems (such as trauma-related problems and/or lack of social support); factors related to the nature of the crime: in particular victims of sexual or gender-based violence, children that are victims of violence, and victims of torture or other crimes involving excessive violence; factors related to particular circumstances, such as significantly increased stress or anxiety due to relocation/resettlement or fear of retaliation, adaptation difficulties related to cultural differences or other factors.